akong4110/Infodemiology/README.md

 Over The Counter Pill presentation demonstrates a high level overview of the updated search process for the term "over the counter pill" during October 2020.

+## 2021 Update

+RSI_RSV_ACQUISITION-2021_UPDATE:
+The process to get 30 iterations for the 'over the counter pill' search took: 3min.
+2sec.
+95 ms.
+The process to get 1 iteration for the 'over the counter pill' search took: 3min.
+27sec.
+34ms.
+If we were to have done 30 iterations using the old method it would have taken: 1.725 hours.
+With this procedure I have improved our search algorithm, it now takes 2.93% of the original time it would have to conduct a 30 iteration sample of a search for a given query.